MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 LFRic atmosphere model.
 If a diagnostic is being added to an existing science scheme, it may be that it will be possible to copy the code for an existing diagnostic and make necessary changes to names.
-Excluding code to compute the new diagnosic, this amounts to copying and modifying just three lines of text.
+Excluding code to compute the new diagnostic, this amounts to copying and modifying just three lines of text.

 .. topic:: Checklist for experienced developers